 print(gg)

+1) Again, the directory structure doesn’t match Chapter 2.
+At least there should be a command to set the working directory to “~/book/ch05”.

+2) There is no file called “state-internets.csv” included in the /data directory.
+Therefore I can’t test any of the code in YELLOW above or below

 Figure 5.7 Normalized ZeroAccess Infections: Number of People in the state per one infection [FILENAME 793725c05f007]

 Remember California, Texas, Florida and New York having the highest infection counts?
 When we normalize to population California and New York drop to below average with one infection per 1,440 and 1,287 people on average respectively.
 Using the za.norm data we generated in the above code, we can view the exact counts.
 Wyoming now sticks out as the most infected state since one in 724 people in Wyoming appear to have ZeroAccess infections.